-For further details regarding the schools procedures during school closure please refer to the Child Protection and Safeguarding COVID Addendum.
+For further details regarding the schools procedures during school closure please refer to the Lockdown procedure on the staff policies area of SharePoint.

 12. Complaints and concerns about school safeguarding policies

 12.1 Complaints against staff

 Complaints against staff that are likely to require a child protection investigation will be handled in accordance with our procedures for dealing with allegations of abuse made against staff (see Appendix 3).